kwonus/Quelle-Obsolete/Quelle.md

 *@print* [*]

-I can sample the first three results after the search by executing
+Alternatively, I can sample the first three results after the search by executing

 *@print* [1,2,3]

 Or I can add a header using this variant of print as a dependent clause:

-heading = The first three results | print [1,2,3]
+heading = The first three results: @print [1,2,3]

 Or I can combine all three into a single statement:

-"he ... said" // heading = The first three results | print [1,2,3]
+heading = The first three results: // "he ... said" @print [1,2,3]

-While similar, there is flexibility made available to the user to control SEARCH vs DISPLAY.

 The remainder of this section further describes the various arguments for DISPLAY phrases.